-As you know, in Spring MVC the request information from the client will be held in HttpServletRequest object and the information returned to the client will be held by the HttpServletResponse object.
+As you know, in Spring MVC the request information from the client will be held in the HttpServletRequest object and the information returned to the client will be held by the HttpServletResponse object.
 But for Spring WebFlux with Reactive support, the information from the request is contained in the ServerHttpRequest object, and the response information is held by the ServerHttpResponse object.
 The body of the request and the response instead of the InputStream and OutputStream objects, will now be the Flux <DataBuffer> object.

 Applications using Spring WebFlux must be run on servlet servers that support Servlet 3.1 or higher with non-blocking I/O. In general, it should be asynchronous.